 GREEN PAPAYA HAS ADVANTAGES

-COUPLE BOTH OFWs – He is Johnny Gatuz, 55, who worked in Saudi Arabia from 1990 to 1995, in the beginning receiving as little as the equivalent of P10,000 a month.
+COUPLE BOTH OFWs – The husband is Johnny Gatuz, 55, who worked in Saudi Arabia from 1990 to 1995, in the beginning receiving as little as the equivalent of P10,000 a month.
 He and his wife, Marivic, also a former OFW in Singapore, are doing a good job at farming although they are renting the lands they till.
 They prefer renting land since there are many farmlands for rent at P20,000 per hectare per year in San Rafael, Bulacan.

-LIKES THEM GREEN – Johnny liked producing green papaya rather than ripe ones.
+LIKES THEM GREEN – Johnny says they liked producing green papaya rather than ripe ones.
 For one, green papaya is not as delicate as ripe papaya to transport.
 Green papaya is not yet affected by fruitfly.
 And the papaya trees tend to produce more fruits because the fruits are not allowed to mature.